projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 </div>
 <br>

-Now that we have “cat” and nano, let’s take a look at a more advanced command such as **sed**.
+Now that we have "cat" and nano, let’s take a look at a more advanced command such as **sed**.
 This command works like a find and replace inside a file that you specify.
 The commands structure would look like the following:
 `sed ‘s/word_to_replace/new_word/#_of_times_to_replace’ file_name`

 Create a text file in your programming folder named “cat_hat.txt” using the command `touch cat_hat.txt`.
 Then use cat to edit the file and paste in the text from <a href="https://docs.google.com/document/d/1TlJmCw_FUclphlJ1VVqAFKsNduzV4bVXwzfsDbccnws/edit">here</a>.
 This is the famous Cat in the Hat story from Dr. Seuss.
 We are going to replace “cat” in the story with “bat” using the **sed** command.